dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 encryption.password = xxxx
 ```

-The *encryption.password* property is the password used when encrypting
+The *encryption.password* property is the password (key) used when encrypting
 and decrypting data in the database.
 Note that the password must not be
-changed once it has been set and data has been encrypted as the data can
+changed once it has been set and data has been encrypted, as the data can
 then no longer be decrypted.

-The password must be at least **24 characters long**.
-A mix of numbers
+The password must be at least **24 characters long** and mix of numbers
 and lower- and uppercase letters are recommended.
 The encryption password
 must be kept secret.

 > **Important**
 >
-> A word of caution: It is not possible to recover encrypted data if the
-> encryption password is lost or changed.
-If the password is lost, so is
-> the encrypted data.Conversely, the encryption provides no security if
+> It is not possible to recover encrypted data if the encryption password is lost or changed.
+If the password is lost, so is the encrypted data.
+Conversely, the encryption provides no security if
 > the password is compromised.
-Hence, great consideration should be given
-> to storing the password in a safe place.
+Hence, great consideration should be given to storing the password in a safe place.

+Note that encryption support depends on the *Java Cryptography Extension* (JCE) policy files to be available.
+These are included in all versions of OpenJDK and Oracle JDK 8 Update 144 or later.

 ## Read replica database configuration